PedaAutomation/peda-docs/README.md

 {
   "message": "handleLogic",
   "data": {
+    "command": {
-    "command": "what is the weather like",
+      "command": "what is the weather like"
+    },
     "capability": "logic-weather:weather"
   }
 }